-The following agreement is written for Candidate advice, guidance and potential employment protection.
+The following is written for candidate advice, guidance and potential employment protection.

-The draft Seafarers Employment Agreement (SEA) holds vital information for Crew, click here to learn more about SEA.
-It encompasses as far as possible the yachts obligations to you under MLC 2006.
-It is a good example, as there is not a standard, SEA.
+The draft Seafarers Employment Agreement (SEA) holds vital information for crew, click here to learn more about this.
+It encompasses as far as possible the yacht’s obligations to you under MLC 2006.
+It is a good example, as there is not a standard SEA.

 SEA’s are required to comply with current applicable national laws and regulations and should include any Collective Bargaining Agreement that may apply to them.
 Together they should not be less favourable than the minimum standards of MLC.

-Further general advice is recorded below and it is recommended that that you satisfy yourself of these items at or subsequent to the interview/s.
+Further general advice is offered below and it is recommended that that you satisfy yourself of these points at, or subsequent to, the interview/s.

 You should be sure that all sections of the SEA are completed and acceptable to you.

-Where a yacht does not need to comply with MLC or flies the flag of a country which has not ratified MLC you should ensure you are happy with the SEA offered.
+Where a yacht does not need to comply with MLC (or flies the flag of a country which has not ratified MLC) you should ensure you are happy with the employment agreement on offer.
 Discover flag states that have currently ratified MLC 2006.

-That you have adequate personal insurance cover provided for you by the Client during the period of your employment.
+You should have adequate personal insurance cover provided for you by the client during the period of your employment.
 If that is not available and you still wish to accept employment, Wilsonhalligan can identify for you recognised industry provider/s from whom you can purchase such insurance.
 However, Wilsonhalligan do not make recommendations of service providers and do not accept any default of their services to you.

-- Wilsonhalligan will not charge candidates any direct or ‘hidden’ costs before, during or after, the process of registration through to placement.
+- Wilsonhalligan will not charge candidates any direct or ‘hidden’ costs before, during or after the recruitment process.

-- Wilsonhalligan will assist next of kin or concerned family members with any advice and guidance they can.
-In so doing and if necessary, they will first try to verify that the credibility of the relationship is genuine and for example will try to advise the Candidate of the concerns and pass over contact details of the family member to the engaged Candidate, (rather than vice versa, for the potential protection of the personal details of the crewmember).
-To this end, Candidates will be required to maintain up to date records of their own personal contact details, for use by Wilsonhalligan.
+- Wilsonhalligan will assist next of kin or concerned family members with advice and guidance if requested.
+In doing so and if necessary, they will first try to verify that the credibility of the relationship is genuine, will advise the candidate of the concerns and pass over contact details of the family member to the candidate in question, (rather than vice versa, for the potential protection of the personal details of the crewmember).
+To this end, candidates will be required to maintain up to date records of their own personal contact details, for use by Wilsonhalligan.

-- Should you have a complaint or grievance concerning the conduct of Wilsonhalligan services during the employment process please follow the complaints procedure below.
+- Should you have a complaint or grievance concerning the conduct of Wilsonhalligan’s services during the recruitment process please follow the complaints procedure below.